aslamfaleel/Cofee_Shop_Sales/README.md

    The staggering sales growth during March, April and May resulted in larger contributions to Total Sales in the following months; April 17%, May 22% and June 24%.

-   Below is the output of the SQL query created to calculate montly sales/orders/products and monthly contribution.
+   Below is the output of the SQL query created to calculate montly sales/orders/products and contribution.

    ![image](https://github.com/user-attachments/assets/2094bfb5-7ee8-4f6c-8ba8-e9267765620e)